 - pg_partman_bgw.dbname - Required.
 The database(s) that run_maintenance() will run on.
 If more than one, use a comma separated list.
 If not set, BGW will do nothing. - pg_partman_bgw.interval - Number of seconds between calls to run_maintenance().
-Default is 3600 (1 hour). - See further documentaion below on suggested values for this based on partition types & intervals used. - pg_partman_bgw.role - The role that run_maintenance() will run as.
+Default is 3600 (1 hour). - See further documenation below on suggested values for this based on partition types & intervals used. - pg_partman_bgw.role - The role that run_maintenance() will run as.
 Default is "postgres".
 Only a single role name is allowed. - pg_partman_bgw.analyze - Same purpose as the p_analyze argument to run_maintenance().
 See below for more detail.
-Set to 'on' for TRUE.
-Set to 'off' for FALSE.
-Default is 'on'. - pg_partman_bgw.jobmon - Same purpose as the p_jobmon argument to run_maintenance().
+Set to 'on' for TRUE (default for PG10 and older).
+Set to 'off' for FALSE (Default for PG11+). - pg_partman_bgw.jobmon - Same purpose as the p_jobmon argument to run_maintenance().
 See below for more detail.
 Set to 'on' for TRUE.
 Set to 'off' for FALSE.
 Default is 'on'.